Packet switching: Tymnet

+Tymnet was an international data communications network headquartered in San Jose, CA. In 1969, it began install a network based on minicomputers to connect timesharing terminals to its central computers.
+The network used store-and-forward and voice-grade lines.
+Routing was not distributed, rather it was established by a central supervisor on a call-by-call basis.

 X.25 era

 There were two kinds of X.25 networks.
 Some such as DATAPAC and TRANSPAC were initially implemented with an X.25 external interface.
-Some older networks such as TELENET and TYMNET were modified to provide a X.25 host interface in addition to older host connection schemes.
+Some older networks such as TELENET and TYMNET were modified to provide an X.25 host interface in addition to older host connection schemes.
 DATAPAC was developed by Bell-Northern Research which was a joint venture of Bell Canada (a common carrier) and Northern Telecom (a telecommunications equipment supplier).
 Northern Telecom sold several DATAPAC clones to foreign PTTs including the Deutsche Bundespost.
 X.75 and X.121 allowed the interconnection of national X.25 networks.
-A user or host could call a host on a foreign network by including the DNIC of the remote network as part of the destination address.

 AUSTPAC

 AUSTPAC was an Australian public X.25 network operated by Telstra.
-Started by Telecom Australia in the early 1980s, AUSTPAC was Australia's first public packet-switched data network and supported applications such as on-line betting, financial applications—the Australian Tax Office made use of AUSTPAC—and remote terminal access to academic institutions, who maintained their connections to AUSTPAC up until the mid-late 1990s in some cases.
+Established by Telstra's predecessor Telecom Australia in the early 1980s, AUSTPAC was Australia's first public packet-switched data network and supported applications such as on-line betting, financial applications—the Australian Taxation Office made use of AUSTPAC—and remote terminal access to academic institutions, who maintained their connections to AUSTPAC up until the mid-late 1990s in some cases.
 Access was via a dial-up terminal to a PAD, or, by linking a permanent X.25 node to the network.